Servoy/svyCloud_E2E/readme.md

 After this part the step describes what it will do.
 There are several steps which do not test a component (like navigation, pressing a button (like ENTER or TAB)), thus not requiring a data-svy-name.

-NOTE
+**NOTE**:
 - Everything between brackets '{}' will be considered a variable.
 This variable can contain any text but must not be surrounded by quotes or double quotes
-- Supported browsers: Chrome / Firefox (partially)
+- Supported browsers: Chrome / Firefox (partially).
+Working on support for Firefox and IE
 - Most step have a variable called 'elementName'.
 This variable is the data-svy-name of the component.
 The data-svy-name is only visible if the solution is deployed with test mode enabled and is always equal to the formname.elementName.
 Targetting an element by data-svy-name prevents targetting the wrong element since it is always unique.
 - For now, certain tests are case sensitive, meaning, the word protractor is not equal to the word Protractor.
 Most tests do have partial text recognition meaning the word tractor will be found in the word protractor
+- Cucumber tests are very gramar dependent.
+We are working on building an auto-complete functionality to prevent tests from failing due to the incorrectly spelling part of the test step.
 - Including a seperate test (like a login test) into a test file is not supported
 - This list is not final.
 Based upon new requirements, new tests will be created
 - Custom components are currently not supported
 - In certain situations, the data-svy-name of a component is not required.
 This happens (among others) when clicking on an element inside a  combobox or typeahead component.
 If either of these components is selected, a container with a specific class is created.
 The tests use these containers to find the correct item.
 Once the test no longer has one of these components selected, the containers disappear.
-- If a page that contain angular, the test will crash unless the 'ignoreSynchronization' option is set to true. ignoreSynchronization is an option that allows protractor to wait for Angular promises such as timeouts of http requests.
-To allow protractor to test a non-angular application, change the onPrepare function of the configuration file to the following:
+- If a page is tested that does not contain angular, the test will crash unless the 'ignoreSynchronization' option is set to true. ignoreSynchronization is an option that allows protractor to wait for Angular promises such as timeouts or HTTP requests.
+To allow protractor to test a non-angular application, change the onPrepare function of the configuration file (config_chrome.js) to the following:
 ```
     browser.driver.executeScript(function () {
       return {